Zhguo903/Ichiban/README.md

 - **Yuxin's Story - Special Usecase**<br />
 *Basic information:* Female, 18 years old, she has very particular taste and eat very little at each meal.<br />
-*Story:* As a user, I want the recipe generator to show me a preview of the recipe list before committing to one.
-This will help me make an informed decision on which recipe is best suited for my needs.
+*Story:* I eat very little and donnot have a very good appetite.
+I am not interested in food and donnot know what I want to eat.
+I wish there was a tool that would give me a variety of different recipes to choose from based on the ingredients.

-- **Kai's Story -Special Usecase**<br />
+- **Kai's Story - Special Usecase**<br />
 *Basic information:* Male, 20 years old, he is skinny and no need to lose weight.
 He does not care about the calorie content of foods.<br />
-*Story:* As a user, I want the website to recommend recipes that align with my dietary needs based on my height and weight, calculating calories and basal metabolic rate to provide a tailored menu.
+*Story:* I usually order takeout food a lot, but this is not healthy.
+I wish there was a tool that could teach me how to cook at the same time while giving me a healthy diet.